Detection Engineering

 The takeaway

 SSRF is an egress problem with a credential payoff.
-Instrument what your servers connect to, enforce IMDSv2 so a stolen request cannot read a usable secret, and watch the cloud control plane for the credential that walked out the door.
-Continue the web-application defense arc with broken access control testing and JWT misconfiguration detection, or browse the full Detection Engineering pillar.
+Instrument what your servers connect to, enforce IMDSv2 so a stolen request cannot read a usable secret, and watch the cloud control plane for the credential that walked out the door — the same telemetry that CloudTrail monitoring patterns that matter turns into durable alerts.
+Continue across the API attack surface with GraphQL authorization mistakes to detect and broken access control testing, plus JWT misconfiguration detection, or browse the full Detection Engineering pillar.

 Training & tools referenced